 Bandwidth

-Bandwidth is a measure of how much data is transferred from your website’s server to people’s computers or devices.
+Bandwidth measures how much data is transferred from your website’s server to people’s computers or devices.

 The more people visiting your website, the more bandwidth you’ll use.
 Both Bluehost and Dreamhost give you unlimited bandwidth, so you don’t need to worry about using too much.

 Note that both Dreamhost and Bluehost have fair usage plans in place.
-If your website is using a huge amount of bandwidth (far more than most other people’s sites), they will ask you to upgrade your plan.
+If your website uses a tremendous amount of bandwidth (far more than most other people’s sites), they will ask you to upgrade your plan.

 Winner: Tie